-It’s a good time to start thinking about next year, and I thought readers might be interested in hearing what they can expect to see in this blog over the coming months:
+It’s a good time to start thinking about 2017, and I thought readers might be interested in hearing what they can expect to see in this blog over the coming months:

-* I’ll continue to write weekly posts for the New York Times Learning Network (see All My NY Times Posts For English Language Learners – Linked With Descriptions) and for my Education Week Teacher advice column.
+* I’ll continue to write periodic posts for the New York Times Learning Network (see All My NY Times Posts For English Language Learners – Linked With Descriptions) and weekly ones for my Education Week Teacher advice column.

 * I’ll continue to do weekly ten-minute radio shows with BAM! (see All My BAM Radio Shows – Linked With Descriptions).

-* I’ll continue to write weekly columns for Teaching English – British Council on…teaching ELLs.
+* I’ll continue to write quarterly columns for Teaching English – British Council on…teaching ELLs.

 * I’ll continue to periodically write about education policy issues at The Washington Post.